 For example, you may be entitled to benefits if you are injured while commuting if your travel is for any purpose other than “coming and going” to work at a fixed location.
 This includes injuries that occur while travelling for your employer’s benefit outside of your normal job duties.
 Thus, if your employer asks you to perform an errand or perform a task outside of your routine duties (i.e. “a special mission”) on the way to or from work, and you are injured while performing this task, you may be entitled to benefits.
 Additionally, if you have no fixed job site but travel from location to location, you may be entitled to receive benefits for injuries that occur during that travel.

 It is also important to remember that if you are injured in a car accident during the course of employment, it may be possible to recover damages in addition to workers’ compensation.
 You may have a personal injury claim for damages against the third party who caused the car accident, or potentially a products liability claim if the accident occurred as the result of a defective automobile part.

 Due to the many factors involved when on-the-job accidents occur, it is critical to consult with an experienced Oakland workplace accident attorney if you or a loved one has sustained an injury at work.
-For more information please contact the knowledgeable Oakland personal injury lawyers at Butler Viadro, LLP for an immediate consultation.
+For more information please contact the knowledgeable Oakland personal injury lawyers at Viadro Law, LLP for an immediate consultation.